Eskelisen Lapinlinjat

 Eskelisen Lapinlinjat is a bus transport company operating in Finland.
 The company specialises in long-distance connections in Lapland.

-Eskelisen Lapinlinjat is the most famous public bus transport company in Lappish tourism travel.
+Eskelisen Lapinlinjat is a significant bus transport company in tourism to Lapland.
 Most of the lines operated by the company start all the way south from either Helsinki or Turku, and continue northwards to Oulu and Rovaniemi.
 From there, the lines continue northwest to Kilpisjärvi and Tromsø or north towards Utsjoki and Nordkapp.
 The company is the only public bus company in Finland to serve routes to Norwegian Lapland.
 Because a complete trip from Helsinki or Turku to Tromsø takes about 23 hours, the company can only afford a single trip per day.

 Routes

 All serviced routes share a common route section Oulu - Pudasjärvi - Ranua - Rovaniemi.

 Routes from the south to Oulu: